vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-1-backups.md

 * For sites that use other software such as MediaWiki or Wordpress, it's hard to square both the code side and the database side of it with git.

+## Postmortem regarding my checks missing things

+On 2023-05-10, I fixed a few holes in my checks.
+Here's what happened:

+* The backup process for one of my sites had been broken for a while, resulting in a backup size of less than 2000 bytes.
+I hadn't given this a lot of thought at the time, becaause the size didn't seem so low as to trip alarm bells in my head (though it should have!).

+  Had I been looking at the `mysqldump` status code in my code, I would have spotted the error a long time ago.
+But I didn't, even though I had investigated `mysqldump` failures for other sites.

+* On 2023-01-25, the `mysqldump` for several of my sites broke on my dev machine, resulting in `mysqldump` outputing very small files that didn't have any of the actual stuff.
+This triggered the day-over-day size change notifications in Slack, but I somehow missed the Slack notifications on that day.
+No notifications triggered in later days, because there were no day-over-day changes after that.
+Miraculously, the problem reversed itself on 2023-05-10, triggering day-over-day change notifications again, and this time I *did* catch the notifications.
+This led me to make the various fixes.
+Unfortunately, I don't know the details of the specific `mysqldump` issue because it self-resolved.

+  Had I been looking at the `mysqldump` status code in my code, I would have received Slack notifications *every day* that it remained broken (so every day from 2023-01-25 and before 2023-05-10) rather than just the day of transition (2023-01-25).
+So even if I missed the notifications on one day, I would have seen them another day and acted on them.

+  Had I had an absolute size check (that I instituted on 2023-05-10 after noticing this), I would have received Slack notifications *every day* that it remained broken (so every day from 2023-01-25 and before 2023-05-10) rather than just the day of transition (2023-01-25).
+So even if I missed the notifications on one day, I would have seen them another day and acted on them.

+  Had I been doing the size check as part of the independent checking script, and notifying Slack, I would have had a further layer of redundancy (different time of notification, diferent channel being notified).
+Also, I would have received Slack notifications *every day* that it remained broken (so every day from 2023-01-25 and before 2023-05-10) rather than just the day of transition (2023-01-25).
+So even if I missed the notifications on one day, I would have seen them another day and acted on them.

+As we can see, my thought process around designing robust notifications was not as thorough as I had thought.
+My direction of thinking wasn't wrong; I just didn't go far enough.
+This is a lesson in humility.